pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 > $$x + y \equiv x' + y' (\bmod N)$$>
 > $$xy \equiv x' y' (\bmod N)$$
--   It is not hard to check that in modular arithmetic, the usual associate, commutative, and distributive properties of addition and multiplication continue to apply.
+-   It is not hard to check that in modular arithmetic, the usual associate, commutative, and distributive operties of addition and multiplication continue to apply.
     -   For instance:
         -   Associativity
         -   Commutativity